top of page

 ✗ Work outside your nominated occupation

-Can the 494 Visa Lead to Permanent Residency?
+Can the 494 Visa Lead to PR?

 Yes.
 After holding the Subclass 494 visa for at least three years, you can apply for permanent residency through Subclass 191.